jxb4892/mindex-code-challenge/README.md

 ### How to Run
 The application may be executed by running `gradlew bootRun`.
+The application may be built by running `gradlew build` which will run all the tests as well.

 ### How to Use
 The following endpoints are available to use: